Jean Lhermitte

 Jacques Jean Lhermitte (/lɛərˈmiːt/) (20 January 1877 – 24 January 1959) was a French neurologist and neuropsychiatrist.

-Life
+Early life and education

 Lhermitte was born in Mont-Saint-Père, Aisne, son of Léon Augustin Lhermitte, a French realist painter.
 Following his early education at Saint-Etienne, he studied in Paris and graduated in medicine in 1907.
 He specialised in neurology and became Chef-de-clinique (resident) for nervous diseases in 1908, Chef de laboratoire in 1910, and professeur agrégé for psychiatry 1922.

+Career

-He later became Médecin des Hôpitaux at the "Hospice Paul Brousse", head of the foundation "Dejerine", and clinical director at the Salpêtrière Hospital.
+Lhermitte became head of the Dejerine Foundation, sponsored by Joseph Jules Dejerine, and clinical director at the Pitié-Salpêtrière Hospital.

 During World War I, Lhermitte studied spinal injuries and became interested in neuropsychiatry.
 This led to publications on visual hallucinations of the self.
 A deeply religious man, he explored the common territory between theology and medicine, and this led him to interesting studies on demonic possession and stigmatisation.

 Medical eponyms

-Lhermitte was a noted clinical neurologist, and a number of medically relevant eponyms bear his name:
+Lhermitte was a clinical neurologist.
+A number of medical eponyms bear his name: